learnrelay/learnrelay/content/connections/what-is-a-connection.md

 We call a specific data item a *node*.
 Each node belongs to a specific model.
 In our case, we will work with nodes of type Pokemon.

 The `viewer` object of Relay can actually be seen as a node as well.
-Every node that exists on our server should be reachable indirectly via the `viewer` , otherwise there's no way to query it.
+Every node that exists on our server should be reachable indirectly via the `viewer`, otherwise there's no way of querying it.

 ## Edges